+The most popular enquiry that we receive via our helpline or online Enquiry Form is ‘Can a Bailiff take my car’?
 A motor vehicle has always been a most attractive item for a bailiff/enforcement agent to seize and in particular; because of its value and the fact that in many cases, the vehicle in located on the driveway thereby easing the removal process.
-In 2014 significant changes were made to bailiff enforcement with the implementation of the Taking Control of Goods Regulations 2013 and this introduced some welcome changes about vehicles that may be considered as ‘exempt’ from being seized.
-Unfortunately for many business debtors, the new regulations may result in reduced protection.
+In many though, a vehicle cannot be seized by a bailiff.

 What do the regulations say about a vehicle being exempt?